progenetix/progenetix-site-template/pages/_howto/progenetix-template-file-structure.md

     #### Additional root directories

     One can add any number of directories to the project root.
-There behaviour in the context of the website depends on naming and content:
+Their behaviour in the context of the website depends on naming and content:

     * Any `_underscore` directory will be ignored, if it is not one of the special cases described below.
 It will *not* be copied to the website.
 A typical case would be to use a `_drafts` directory.
     * Standard `directory-name` directories will be copied top the website's root.
 Markdown files in them will *not* be interpreted by the Jekyll parser, even if having a YAML header.